kmlawson/china-revolutions-mo3337/03assignments.md

 Being able to synthesise reading and present ideas orally in class is a key skill and you will have opportunities to improve this skill during the semester in four ways: 1) You will be formally assessed on **one presentation**.
 2) If you are presenting in Week 3-11, you may submit a recorded formative presentation to get some early feedback on your presentation skills in an office hour meeting.
 3) In addition, in any given week, if asked, you should be prepared to speak to the class for 2-3 minutes about the elective reading you have signed up for that week.
 You should be able to introduce the reading to other students who may not have read the reading, and articulate its main contributions to the week's themes in a concise manner.
 If you are uncomfortable with being called on in this way about elective readings, please get in touch so we can discuss other options.
 4) You will often be asked to discuss readings and questions in groups.

-Their will be up to 11 ten minute assessed-presentations delivered in person (sign up in Week 1) and other presentations are recorded.
+Sign-ups for in-person presentations are in Week 1 and are limited in numbers.
+Other presentations are recorded.
 In-person presentations require a handout but should not have slides.
-Recorded presentations have slides, but do not need a handout.
-Slides or handout should be submitted to MMS by the day before your presentation.
+Recorded presentations have slides, but no handout.
+Slides or handout should be submitted to MMS by the day before your presentation as well as shared on Teams for everyone.
 Recorded presentations must be uploaded to the team at least 48 hour before our class begins so everyone has a chance to watch it.
 See the content session below for information about what to present on.

 **Recorded Presentation**

 The recorded presentation has slides but no handout.
 Record your voice over slides in Apple Keynote, in Powerpoint, or some other application, **but this must export the result as a movie file** for sharing with your teammates - you may not submit a powerpoint or keynote file and it should be a standalone video file that you share with the class via Teams (you can upload the simple slides or exported PDF of slides to MMS).
-The advantage to a recorded presentation is that you can do this entirely from the comfort of your own home and no supplementary handout is required.
-The disadvantage is that you must submit the video *at least 3 days before the class* related to the content, or you will receive a late penalty for each day as if it were an essay submitted late.
+You must submit the video *at least 48 hours before the class* related to the content, or you will receive a late penalty for each day as if it were an essay submitted late.
 A strong first class recorded presentation will not have very text heavy slides, will have an excellent connection between visual, textual, content and linking of slide content and spoken word, and will be delivered in a dynamic manner.

 - IMPORTANT: You must submit a movie to teams for sharing with the class - *not a powerpoint file with embedded sound, and not a keynote file*, but a movie file.
 Again: you must submit a movie file (MP4, etc.).
 The MMS upload can be a pdf or slides file.
 - Confirm that your movie can be viewed using the open source software [VLC](https://www.videolan.org/).